michael2012z/BitBible/markdown/Etheridge/files/John.md

 27. Juchanon answered and said to them, A man cannot receive of his own will any thing, unless it be given to him from heaven.

-28. You bear me witness that I said, I am not the Meshicha, but I am an apostleShelicho. before him.
+28. You bear me witness that I said, I am not the Meshicha, but I am an apostle

 29. He that hath the bride is the bridegroom; but the friend of the bridegroom, who standeth and attendeth him, with great joy rejoiceth on account of the voice of the bridegroom: this my joy therefore, behold, is complete.